dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 Invocations on `this` use the same extension method resolution as any other code.
 Most likely  the current extension will be the only one in scope which applies.

 Like for a class or mixin member declaration, the names of the extension members, both static and instance, are in the *lexical* scope of the extension member body.
 That is why `MySmart` above can invoke the static `smartHelper` without prefixing it by the extension name.
-In the same way, *instance* members are in the lexical scope.
+In the same way, *instance* member declarations (the extension members) are in the lexical scope.

-If an unqualified identifier may lexically resolves to an extension method, the invocation becomes an explicit invocation of that extension method on `this` (which we already know has a compatible type for the extension).
+If an unqualified identifier may lexically resolve to an extension method, the invocation becomes an explicit invocation of that extension method on `this` (which we already know has a compatible type for the extension).

 Example: